Slider0007/AI-on-the-edge-device/docs/API/MQTT/process-control.md

 ## MQTT API: Process Control

-The device can be controlled by publishing data to the following topics.
+The process can be controlled by publishing data to the following topics.

 - Format: `[MainTopic]/process/ctrl/[Subscribed Topic]`
 - Example: `watermeter/process/ctrl/cycle_start`